9 Best Charities That Combat Pediatric (Childhood) Cancer (Complete 2023 List)

 What does this mean for me personally?

-Every year, more than 300,000 children are diagnosed with cancer worldwide.
-Moreover, the cause of childhood cancer is often unknown, so it can be hard to prevent.
-In addition to the devastating toll cancer can take on the physical health of a child, their families also face difficulties such as financial strain and emotional turmoil.
-So, we had to ask: What are the best charities that combat pediatric (childhood) cancer?
+Every year, more than 400,000 children are diagnosed with cancer worldwide.
+While children themselves bear the brunt of the devastating physical effects of a cancer diagnosis, families also face difficulties, like financial strain and emotional turmoil.
+And, the cause of pediatric cancer is often unknown, making prevention difficult.
+Fortunately, organizations around the world are working to help children and their families overcome cancer.
+So, we had to ask: what are the best charities that combat pediatric cancer?

-The best charities that combat childhood cancer are Alex’s Lemonade Stand Foundation and CURE Childhood Cancer.
-Charities such as St. Jude Children’s Research Hospital and The V Foundation work to fund innovative research into new and improved childhood cancer treatments.
+The best charities that pediatric cancer are Alex’s Lemonade Stand Foundation and CURE Childhood Cancer.
+Charities such as St. Jude Children’s Research Hospital and The V Foundation work to fund innovative research into new and improved pediatric cancer treatments.

-Whether you want to ensure that families dealing with extended hospital stays have a comfortable place to stay, fund cutting-edge research to better understand and treat childhood cancer, or help families of newly diagnosed children to access vital resources, there is a charity for you.
-Keep reading to learn more about what the best charities that combat childhood cancer are all about, how they work, and what your best way would be to make a contribution.
+Whether you want to ensure that families dealing with extended hospital stays have a comfortable place to rest, fund cutting-edge research to better understand and treat pediatric cancer, or help families of newly diagnosed children to access vital resources, there is a charity for you.
+Keep reading to learn more about what the best charities that combat pediatric cancer are all about, how they work, and what your best way would be to contribute.

 Here’s What All the Best Charities That Combat Pediatric (Childhood) Cancer Have in Common